Dat Nguyen (boxer): Bare-knuckle boxing

 In 2019, Nguyen signed with the Bare Knuckle Fighting Championship.

 On October 19, 2019, he made his bare-knuckle debut against Travis Thompson at BKFC 8: Silva vs. Gonzaga.
 Nguyen won by unanimous decision.

 On February 15, 2020, Nguyen defeated Abdiel Velasquez by first-round knockout at BKFC 10: Lombard vs Mundell.

 Dat Nguyen was scheduled to face Johnny Bedford for the BKFC Lightweight Championship at BKFC 16: KnuckleMania on February 5, 2021.
 After a hard-fought five-round war, Nguyen came out on top by judges decision to become the new BKFC Lightweight Champion.
 He subsequently called out Jonny Beltran for his next bout.

 On June 10, 2021, BKFC president Dave Feldman revealed that the organization and Nguyen were unable to come to terms regarding a new contract, leading to the title being stripped and making Nguyen a free agent.

+Nguyen ended up fighting for BKFC again and faced Luis Palomino at BKFC 22 on November 12, 2021 for the lightweight title and lost via unanimous decision.
+This fight earned him the Fight of the Night award.

+Nguyen then faced two-time Bellator Featherweight World Champion Daniel Straus at BKFC 38 in the main event and won by unanimous decision in the sixth round after the first five rounds were ruled a draw.

 Fighting style

 Nguyen is a boxer puncher with hand speed and power, who likes to beat up the body.
 He is promoted by King's Promotions, the leading promoter for Premier Boxing Champions (PBC).
 "Dat brings a ton of charisma coupled with great skill into the ring and I am happy to showcase his talents," said DiBella.